flipkart-incubator/android-inline-youtube-view/README.md

 YouTube component for Android, iOS and React.
 This is a suite of utility libraries around using YouTube inside your Android, iOS or React Native app.

-NOTE: WIP for iOS and react youtube library.

 # youtube-android

 Playing Youtube on Android (specially inline) comes with some challenges :